 Depression and Anxiety

-In addition to having an impact on your physical health, a lack of sleep will also effect your mental health.
+In addition to having an impact on your physical health, a lack of sleep will also affect your mental health.
 While one or two nights of poor sleep is not going to immediately cause depression, this is a condition that can soon occur after chronic sleep deprivation.
 Studies have shown that insomnia is often one of the first signs of depression, making good sleep absolutely necessary for a positive and healthy outlook on life.

 Weakened Immune System